stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/06-cluster-management/08-taints.md

 ---
 title: "Node Labels and Taints"
 metaTitle: "Label and Taint the nodes"
-metaDescription: "Apply taints on node pools for appropriate node to pod scheduling."
+description: "Apply taints on node pools for appropriate node to pod scheduling."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---